-As with private foundations, successors can also be named on your fund as Donor Advisers to ensure a legacy of giving.
-Alternatively the founder may wish to leave instructions on how The Gift Trust can continue to fulfill their mission after their death.
+As with private foundations, successors can also be named on your fund to ensure a legacy of giving.
+Alternatively the founder may wish to leave instructions on how The Gift Trust can continue to fulfil their mission after their death.

 Case Study: Winding down Orientation Aotearoa